 But the me they think they know is not the one who wakes up with morning breath or burns dinner to a crisp or leaves clothes in the washer so long they sour or has to hire a repairman to tell her that the reason the icemaker isn’t working is because somebody turned it off.

 My husband’s colleagues are only familiar with the Wonder Woman version of me — the one who runs marathons and writes books and tutors calculus and sings like an angel and never sleeps.

 Keep in mind, very few of these people know me except through what my spouse has told them.
-If he were inclined to focus on the negative instead of on the positive, their perception of me might be radically skewed (and their esteem for him would probably plummet, as well).
+If he weren’t so inclined to focus on the positive instead of on the negative, their perception of me might be radically skewed (and their esteem for him would probably plummet, as well).